trychlos/pwix-field/README.md

         If a column name is not specified, then the provided fields definitions are appended to the existing ones.

     - `fields`: an array of field definitions.

+    When a `Field.Set` is provided as first agument, then optional `options` is considered, following keys being honored:

+    - `rename`: an object where each key is the name of a `Field.Def` of the provided `Field.Set`, and each value the new name to be set in the result.

 - `Field.Set.indexByName( name )`